CSCfi/csc-user-guide/docs/support/tutorials/hpc-quick.md

 using our HPC resources.

 It is recommended that new users complete the *CSC Computing Environment* course, which provides an in-depth introduction to CSC services.
-The next teaching instance can be found in the
+The next live teaching instance can be found in the
 [CSC training calendar](https://csc.fi/en/trainings/training-calendar/).
 A [self-learning implementation](https://csc.fi/en/training-calendar/csc-computing-environment-self-learning/)